 - Input current monitoring: Be sure to look for local LED input current monitoring.
 This will help prevent phase-related accidents while IT is installing rack or cabinet equipment.

 - Strong security: One of the risks of using a smart PDU is that if hackers break into your network, they could potentially see power distribution information for all of your servers.
 It’s therefore critical to invest in a smart PDU that comes with strong security settings and access controls (to prevent unauthorized users from gaining access).

 Server Technology’s smart PDUs come with all of the above-listed features.
-They’re also capable of integrating with Server Technology’s Sentry Power Manager (SPM) solution for easy configuration, reporting and capacity planning, as well as its expansion unit for extra outlets.
+They’re also capable of integrating with Server Technology’s our partner Sunbird's Power IQ software solution for easy configuration, reporting and capacity planning, as well as its expansion unit for extra outlets.
 These PDUs are designed primarily for monitoring and power distribution purposes, and cannot provide switching on an individual outlet basis.
 However, if you are looking for this feature, you will find it in the Smart POPs PDU, or the Switched POPs PDU.

 It’s time to take the intelligent approach to data center power management.
 By investing in Smart PDUs, you can gain more visibility and insight into your data center’s power usage than you ever thought possible.